fujiwara/s3mover/README.md

 - `objects.uploaded`: The number of objects uploaded to S3.
 - `objects.errored`: The number of objects that failed to upload.
 - `objects.queued`: The number of objects queued for upload.
-  - This value means the number of files that are not uploaded in the local directory.
+  - This value indicates the number of files that are not uploaded in the local directory.
   - If the number increases, it may be a sign that the agent is not working properly.
   - If the number is always large, you may need to increase the number of parallels.

 ## LICENSE